Tir (month)

 Tir (تیر, /fa/) is the fourth month of the Solar Hijri calendar, which is the official calendar of Iran and Afghanistan.
-Tir has thirty-one days, spanning parts of June and July in the Gregorian calendar.
+Tir has thirty-one days, spanning from 22 June to 22 July in the Gregorian calendar.
 In Afghan Persian it is called Saraṭān (Cancer).

-Tir is the first month of summer, and is followed by Amardad.
+Tir is the first month of summer, and is followed by Mordad.
 Named after, Tishtrya, a Zoroastrian benevolent divinity associated with life-bringing rainfall and fertility.